 - White construction paper

-- glue stick
+- Glue stick

-Well, that’s it for this week.
-Again, I’d love to hear from you!
+I hope you enjoyed week five of Play Through The Bible.
+I’d love to hear from you!
 Leave a comment below or use the hashtag #playthroughthebible on Twitter or Instagram!

 Affiliate links included.
 Thank you for using your purchases to help support Simple Life.
 Messy Life.